Gabrielle Union Sizzles In Red Crop Top And Celebrates Happy Hour

 For the third and final snap in the series, Union returned to her joyful vibe and spun around with a huge smile on her face.
 Her oversized shirt blew around her body and she radiated happiness in the sweet shots.

-Her followers couldn’t get enough of the post, and it received over 14,600 likes within just 42 minutes, including a like from fellow actress Taraji P. Henson.
+Her followers couldn’t get enough of the post, and it received over 14,600 likes within just 42 minutes, including one like from fellow actress Taraji P. Henson.

 “You look fabulous,” one fan commented.

-“Your beauty is astronomical,” another fan said.
+“Your beauty is astronomical,” another admirer said.

 One follower called the bombshell “ageless.”